dwiegreffe/mdsrv-web/tutorial.md

     4. Select the correct format of the file for the _Format_ parameter.
     5. Set the _Binary_ parameter to On, if the file is binary.
     6. Select the _Apply_ button.
+    - **Note:** If you have deployed the client on your local machine, you can also import files that are available on your local network.

 <center>
     <figure class='video_container'>